Metering and connection charges FAQs

 How can I dispute or discuss these charges?

 If you wish to discuss or dispute your electricity charges your first point of call is your retailer.
 If required your retailer will then discuss the issue with us.

 If my meters are not provided by you will I have to pay the Meter Services Charge?

-If you purchased your meters from an alternative Metering Provider you will not pay a Metering Services Charge to us.
+If you purchased your meters from an alternative Metering Provider you won't pay a Metering Services Charge to us.

 Why isn’t there a Metering Service Charge for my Tariff 11 meter?

 Previously the Supply Charge included the Metering Service Charges related to the premise.
 Some Retailers have left the Tariff 11 Metering Service Charge in the Supply Charge.

 Will all of my charges go via my Retailer?

 Most services will be billed to the electricity account holder via their retail bill.
-However price on application (POA/quoted) services and services not raised via the retailer will be billed directly to the customer from us and will not appear on the retail bill.
+However price on application (POA/quoted) services and services not raised via the retailer will be billed directly to the customer from us and won't appear on the retail bill.

 Is a new connection free?
 What will we pay after 01/07?

 Is there a charge for a change of tariff and will this show up on my bill?

 Will I only find out about this fee once I get my bill?

 Your retailer can supply you with the specific fee or a fee range (where the request could result in differing services) on receipt of a Service Order Request from us.

 Bills get charged to the tenant through their electricity bill, how can the owner get a bill if the work was for them?

 Are you still going to have rebates on controlled tariffs?

 Yes we are at this stage.
-There will be further communication if this is going to change.
+There'll be further communication if this is going to change.